 - You write game reviews without reporting on SPIEL as an event.

-In August you will find the accreditation form here, which you please fill out and send to us as a Google Form.
-In order to be able to check your request, please also send us your supporting documents (webserver statistics, articles, press pass etc.) by email to email@example.com.
+Our accreditation form is available upon request.
+Please send us an email to email@example.com.
+In order to be able to check your request, please also send us your supporting documents (webserver statistics, articles, press pass etc.) by email.

 Friedhelm Merz Verlag